The DI Andy Horton Crime Novels - cleverly plotted, gripping, multi-layered

 'A strong plot and some nice characterisation and dialogue, which makes this a notch above the average fare out there.
 Rowson is clearly a crime writer to watch.'
 Amazon

-Also available on Kindle, Kobo and Nook and can be borrowed from libraries within the UK, USA and Commonwealth.
+Also available on Kindle and Kobo and on loan from libraries within the UK, USA and Commonwealth.